Garage Conversion Guide

 No Replacement Parking Required

 No. California law (AB 68 / Gov Code §66314) prohibits cities from requiring replacement parking when you convert or demolish a garage to build an ADU — so you do not need to add a parking space anywhere on the lot.
-Owner-occupancy is not required, so you can rent the converted unit out.
+Owner-occupancy: Correct for ADUs — neither PC 207.1 nor PC 207.2 imposes owner occupancy, matching Gov. Code 66315.
+Add the JADU exception SF actually applies: if a JADU SHARES sanitation facilities with the main residence, the owner must record a deed restriction that includes an owner-occupancy requirement in either the JADU or the primary home.
+A JADU with its own bathroom carries no owner-occupancy requirement.

 The JADU Option for an Attached Garage

-If your garage is attached to the house, you can convert it into a junior ADU (JADU) — capped at 500 sq ft and built within the existing walls.
+If your garage is attached to the house, you can convert it into a junior ADU (JADU) — capped at 500 sq ft of interior livable space — correct, adopts the state definition.
+Add the SF-specific caveat: a JADU exists ONLY in the State Program (single-family buildings).
+The Local Program offers no JADU.
+A JADU may be combined with a Detached ADU and a Converted ADU. and built within the existing walls.
 JADUs are cheaper and faster to permit than a full ADU, though they may share sanitation with the main home.
 A full ADU gives you more size and a separate unit; a JADU is the budget route.

 Get Free ADU Quotes in San Francisco